rust-lang/rfcs/text/0000-sized-hierarchy.md

 - `Pointee` is already the name of an unstable trait, so it may make sense to rename this to something else, but it seemed better than `Unsized` as it was named in earlier drafts.
+    - Could the existing `std::ptr::Pointee` trait be used as the supertrait of all other sizedness traits?
 - How serious are the limitations on changing the bounds of associated types?

 # Future possibilities